 The Company assesses the recoverability of the carrying value of long-lived assets when an indicator of impairment has been identified.
 The Company reviews the long-lived assets each reporting period to assess whether impairment indicators are present.
 For purposes of recognition and measurement of an impairment loss, a long-lived asset or assets is grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 For long-lived assets, when impairment indicators are present, the Company compares undiscounted future cash flows, including the eventual disposition of the asset group at market value, to the asset group's carrying value to determine if the asset group is recoverable.
 Assessments also consider changes in asset group utilization, including the temporary idling of capacity and the expected timing of placing this capacity back into production.
-If the sum of the assets.
+If the sum of the expected undiscounted cash flows is less than the carrying amount of the assets, the Company will recognize an impairment loss based on the fair value of the assets.
 The Company recorded impairment charges for long-lived assets of \$22,757, \$11,626 and \$30,968 for the years ended December 31, 2016, 2017 and 2018, respectively.